navinpeiris/jsca2js/README.md

 (using [SublimeCodeIntel plugin](https://github.com/Kronuz/SublimeCodeIntel) for code completion and documentation lookup.

-The code completion will help you write this kind of stuff easily:
+If you drop this Javascript API in the root of your Titanium mobile project, smart JS editors' code completion will help you write this kind of stuff easily:

     var win = Ti.UI.createWindow(options);
     win.<completion for Window proxy object>